 What's a cat to do?
 In Disney’s THE ARISTOCATS KIDS, Madame's jealous butler Edgar cat-naps Duchess and her Aristokittens and abandons them in the Parisian countryside.
 Luckily, Thomas O'Malley and his rag-tag bunch of alley cats come to their rescue!
-The show, based on the Disney film, features plenty of exuberant group numbers and a cast that can be expanded by adding additional alley cats to the chorus.
+The show, based on the Disney film, features plenty of exuberant group numbers by a talented cast of Spotlight performers.

 The Spotlight Acting School is a theatre school for children from ages 4 to 18.
 Our purpose is to provide a creative environment for children who want to learn about performing on stage and to foster a life long appreciation for the arts.
 The classes are designed not only to expose children to the various aspects of the theatre but also to teach them how to be comfortable in front of an audience which is a valuable skill for a lifetime.